 Administrative dissolution strips your company of legal standing and operating rights.
 Here are the risks of not filing your annual report:

 After dissolution, the entity is generally limited to winding up activities.
 If you continue operating after dissolution, consult legal counsel regarding potential consequences.
-Getting reinstated requires extra paperwork, higher fees, and weeks of waiting.
+Getting reinstated requires an application fee of $100 per the Secretary of the Commonwealth, plus all past-due annual reports at applicable fees and any accumulated penalties.

 Can you submit a Massachusetts annual report early?